-The consolidated financial statements of American Shipping Company ASA and all its subsidiaries (AMSC) have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS).
+The consolidated financial statements of American Shipping Company ASA and all its subsidiaries (AMSC) have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS-EU) and in accordance with the Norwegian Accounting Act.

-These accounts have been approved for issue from the Board of Directors on 20 March 2019 for adoption by the General Meeting on 25 April 2019.
+These accounts have been approved for issue from the Board of Directors on 16 March 2021 for adoption by the General Meeting on 20 April 2021.